MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_LinkedInTargeting.md

 - **When creating an ad group**

   > [!NOTE]
-  > The instructions below apply to most campaign types—however, if you want to set up LinkedIn targeting for Performance Max campaigns, please follow the instructions here: [About audience signals](hlp_BA_CONC_AudienceSignals.md).
+  > The instructions below apply to most campaign typesâ€”however, if you want to set up LinkedIn targeting for Performance Max campaigns, please follow the instructions here: [About audience signals](hlp_BA_CONC_AudienceSignals.md).

   1. Select **Create ad group**.
   1. In the **Ad group target & bids** section: